Climate change: Green hydrogen plan for Flotta oil terminal

 - Published

-Plans to turn the Flotta Oil Terminal in Orkney into one of the world's first large-scale green-hydrogen plants have been unveiled.
+Plans to turn the Flotta Oil Terminal in Orkney into one of the world's first large-scale green hydrogen plants have been unveiled.

 French oil giant TotalEnergies is part of a consortium proposing to use offshore wind power to produce hydrogen on an industrial scale at the facility.